Last Child: a novel

 But now everything is falling apart.
 A steamboat captain has unleashed smallpox in Rosalie’s world.
 Though the white men at Fort Clark have resistance to the disease, the Mandans do not.
 Suddenly, the name Last Child becomes all too real.

-What you may not know about American history is that in 1837-38, small pox swept through the northern great plains, taking the lives of 20,000 people with it.
-Many families and villages were totally wiped out, and some whole nations, like the Mandans and Hidatsas, lost 95 percent or more of their population.
+What you may not know about American history is that the diseases brought to North America by European settlers killed millions of Native Americans, who had little resistance to them.
+Smallpox was an especially big killer.
+In the epidemic of 1837-38 alone, smallpox swept through the northern great plains, taking the lives of at least 20,000 people with it.
+Many families and villages were totally wiped out, and some whole nations, like the Mandans, Arikaras, and Hidatsas, lost 95 percent of their population.

 She does so, but as we often discover, surviving isn’t all there is to growing up.